Rockdale, New South Wales

 Rockdale is a suburb in southern Sydney, in the state of New South Wales, Australia.
 Rockdale is located 13 kilometres south of the Sydney central business district and is part of the St George area.
 Rockdale is one of the administrative centres for the local government area of the Bayside Council.
-Since 1985 Rockdale has been a twinned city with Bitola, in the Republic of Macedonia.
+Since 1985, Rockdale has been a twinned city with Bitola, in the Republic of Macedonia.

 History

 Rockdale was known by Europeans as Frog Hollow, then White Gum Flat and later as West Botany.
-The name Rockdale was suggested in 1878 by the first postmistress, Mrs Mary Ann Geeves.
+The name Rockdale was suggested in 1878 by the first postmistress, Mary Ann Geeves.
 The name for the district gained more credence when the local railway station on the new Illawarra rail line, opened on 15 October 1884, was also given the name Rockdale.
 The West Botany Municipality, declared on 13 January 1871 with two wards, West Botany and Arncliffe, was renamed "The Municipality of Rockdale" on 17 May 1888.